alexfernandez/alexfernandez.github.io/permanent/cv.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 format: 2016-08 is August 2016.

+### 2022-09 to present: Cofounder and CTO at Ntrde

+With two German partners I have co-founded [Ntrde](https://ntrde.io/), a decision intelligence solution for global trading.
+At this new adventure I'm currently working as CTO, making the company grow from scratch in a very promising sector.

-### 2021-01 to Present: CTO at Hivency
+### 2021-01 to 2022-06: CTO at Hivency

+In 2021 I joined
-I am currently working as CTO at [Hivency](https://www.hivency.com/), an influencer marketing company.
+[Hivency](https://www.hivency.com/), an influencer marketing company, as CTO.
-I am leading a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
+I had the opportunity to lead a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
-During this time I have reorganized the team to work in squads, hired new developers, improved internal practices and moved forward in the road to continuous deployment.
+During this time I reorganized the team to work in squads, hired new developers, improved internal practices and moved forward in the road to continuous deployment.

-Hivency has recently been acquired by the Skeepers group, which will give us new energy to conquer new markets.
+In 2021-09 Hivency was acquired by the Skeepers group based in Marseille.
-I helped navigate the acquisition process and subsequent audits, and secure a successful operation.
+I helped navigate the acquisition process and subsequent audits, and secure a successful multi-million operation.
+At Skeepers I worked for nine more months as a Director of Engineering.

 ### 2020-04 to 2020-12: Freelancer